mikanikos/Fork-Accountability/docs/1-tendermint-overview.md

 When a validator *p* sends a PRECOMMIT for a value *v* at round *r*, we say the *p* is *locked* on *v*.
 Validators can propose and send PREVOTE messages for a value they have locked and they can only change the locked value if they receive a more recent proposal with a quorum of PREVOTE messages.

-These conditions ensure both the safety and liveness properties of the consensus algorithm since a validator cannot send a PRECOMMIT message without sufficient evidence.
+These conditions ensure both the safety and liveness properties of the consensus algorithm since a validator cannot send a PRECOMMIT message without a valid justification.

 ## Agreement property